 Read next: How To Avoid Getting Sick On A Plane.

-Most flights make one stop along the way, and on your origination city that could be either in the Pacific Northwest or even Atlanta.
+Most flights make one stop along the way, and on your origin city that could be either in the Pacific Northwest or even Atlanta.

 Once you arrive in Alaska there are smaller planes you can charter to take you to remote Alaskan villages and inaccessible locations.